AdrianD1021/Group-8-Final-Project/README.md

 Limitation and Future Development: Based on the data fed i.e course description into the model, it will pick up results that might not necessarily relate to the course you’re looking for as a whole.
 In the future, the code should adapt to new data or user interactions over time to make the results more accurate to the course that the user is looking for.
 Build a user-friendly interface for inputting searches and viewing recommendations using Flask.
 Part of speech could be incorporated in the Lemmatizer, providing more accuracy to Lemmatized words.

-Ethical Consideration: Bias and Fairness, Privacy and Consent and Misuse and Manipulation
+Ethical Consideration: Bias and Fairness, Privacy and Consent and Misuse and Manipulation.
+No ethical concerns for this project